Load Balancing Using Sparse Communication: Simulations

-In this section we verify our findings from Section \ref{sec: The Communication-Approximation Link} regarding how much communication our proposed algorithms use for a given approximation quality guarantee.
-Most importantly, we wish to demonstrate the validity of Theorems \ref{thm:summary 2} and \ref{thm:summary 3}, namely, that ET-$x$ with MSR achieves an approximation quality of $y\in\{1,2,3,4,5,6,7\}$ ($y=x-1$), while using a fraction of the communication of JSQ that decays quadratically with $y$.
+In this section we verify our findings from Section \ref{sec: The Communication-Approximation Link} regarding how much communication our proposed algorithms use for a given maximal approximation error guarantee.
+Most importantly, we wish to demonstrate the validity of Theorems \ref{thm:summary 2} and \ref{thm:summary 3}, namely, that ET-$x$ with MSR achieves a maximal approximation error of $y\in\{1,2,3,4,5,6,7\}$ ($y=x-1$), while using a fraction of the communication of JSQ that decays quadratically with $y$.

 In the following experiments, we run long simulations of the different load balancing algorithms with different loads, using the same inputs, and measure the number of messages that were sent by the servers.
-We only show results concerning ET-$x$ combined with MSR or MSR-$x$ for the following reasons: (1) variations using RT-$r$ are not shown because their relative communication requirements are determined apriori using the value of $r$, (2) for DT-$x$, as Proposition \ref{prop:dt comm guarnatee} suggests, for a guaranteed approximation quality of $y=x-1$, the relative communication requirement of DT-$x$ with any approximation algorithm and any load is extremely close to $1/(y+1)$ and hence is not shown, and (3) ET-$x$ combined with the basic approximation algorithm is identical to DT-$x$ combined with the basic approximation algorithm, and so is not shown.
+We only show results concerning ET-$x$ combined with MSR or MSR-$x$ for the following reasons: (1) variations using RT-$r$ are not shown because their relative communication requirements are determined apriori using the value of $r$, (2) for DT-$x$, as Proposition \ref{prop:dt comm guarnatee} suggests, for a guaranteed maximal approximation error of $y=x-1$, the relative communication requirement of DT-$x$ with any approximation algorithm and any load is extremely close to $1/(y+1)$ and hence is not shown, and (3) ET-$x$ combined with the basic approximation algorithm is identical to DT-$x$ combined with the basic approximation algorithm, and so is not shown.

 Figure \ref{fig:et_msr_comm} depicts the results for ET-$x$ with MSR.
 We see that for all loads, the relative communication decreases quadratically with the approximation error guarantee.
 Moreover, we see that the upper bound we derived in Theorem \ref{thm:summary 3} is not tight and that the communication is reduced substantially more.
 Remarkably, for example, ET combined with MSR guarantees an error that does not exceed 2 while using less than 11$\%$ of the communication of JSQ, for all loads.